 Review and Processing by Chapter Historians.
 Documents submitted to the Archives shall be boxed and sent to the Chapter Historians for review and initial processing.
 That processing may involve removing duplicates, pulling documents required for reference, and checking to make sure that the contents of the submittal are suitable for the archive.

-Transmittal to Urban Archives at CSUN.
-Once this review is completed, the Chapter Historian shall prepare a transmittal document describing the precise contents of the materials being transmitted.
-The CSUN archives will also require the Historians to transmit a cover document authorizing them to process and maintain the documents under their rules and procedures.
+Transmittal to Special Collections and Archives at CSUN.
+Once this review is completed, the Chapter Historians shall prepare a transmittal document describing the precise contents of the materials being transmitted.
+The CSUN Archives will also require the Historians to transmit a cover document authorizing them to process and maintain the documents under their rules and procedures.

+Financial Contributions.
+Donors of larger private document collections are encouraged to consider making a financial contribution to subsidize the cost of processing and archiving the documents donated.
+The processing and archiving document collections accompanied by a financial contribution may be given priority in the schedule for archiving at CSUN.

 Administrative Provisions.

 Interpretation.
-Interpretations of this policy shall be made by the Chapter Historian in connection with the administrator or staff liaison assigned to APA from the Oviatt Library at California State University, Northridge.
+Interpretations of this policy shall be made by the Chapter Historians in connection with the administrator or staff liaison assigned to APA from the University Library at CSUN.

 Non-California Documents.
 Documents that may not emanate from the California Chapter, but are archival records of the national parent organization (American Planning Association) may be transmitted to the Historians for consultation with the Librarian at National APA’s offices for a determination as to whether these should be placed on file with National APA’s archives at Cornell University.